Yurbaj-shrestha/FER-1st/README.md

 - The images were normalised, resized to (48,48) and converted to grayscale in batches of 64 with help of 'ImageDataGenerator' in Keras API.
 - Training took around 13 hours locally for 75 epochs with an accuracy of ~66 %

-# Current condition:

-The entire project works perfectly fine.
-Live detection gives good frame rates due to multithreading.

 # Project Components:

-- Spotipy is a module for establishing connection to and getting tracks from Spotify using Spotipy wrapper.
 - haarcascade is for face detection.
 - camera.py is the module for video streaming, frame capturing, prediction and recommendation which are passed to main.py.
 - main.py is the main flask application file.
 - index.html in 'templates' directory is the web page for the application.
 Basic HTML and CSS.
-- utils.py is an utility module for video streaming of web camera with threads to enable real time detection.
-- train.py is the script for image processing and training the model.